scaleoutsean/solidfire-windows/README.md

 ### NetApp H615C

-- Two Mellanox Connect-4 Lx per server
+- Two Mellanox Connect-4 Lx with SFP28 (1 dual-ported NIC)
 - NetApp HCI with ESXi uses vDS with switch ports in Trunk Mode which roughly translates to Windows Server Datacenter Edition with Network Controller and SET

 ## Demo Videos

 - [Use Active Directory accounts for management of SolidFire clusters](https://youtu.be/IY8ooGMSaOA)
+- [Use Active Directory CA to create valid TLS certificates](https://youtu.be/sUZinsgghEg) for SolidFire nodes and IPMI (consider using a dedicated DNS subdomain & wildcard certificate)
 - [Hyper-V (Windows Server 2019) and Cluster Shared Volumes](https://youtu.be/GL9S6GkP-Z8) - Windows Server 2019 (Hyper-V) on NetApp H410C connected to SolidFire 11.7 (NetApp HCI H410S) using Mellanox SN2010 25G Ethernet.
 Hyper-V uses single NIC for iSCSI, but the SQL Server 2019 demo video (below) uses Multipath-IO
 - [SQL Server 2019 VM on Hyper-V](https://youtu.be/9VR0B393Qe4) - showcases Multipath-IO inside of SQL Server VM directly accessing SolidFire iSCSI volumes and Live Migration using Mellanox-4 Lx and Mellanox SN2010 switches
 - [Create snapshot schedule](https://youtu.be/lMcStxK5EJ0) for crash-consistent SolidFire snapshots
 - [Use SolidFire Replication](https://youtu.be/2EaAycfCRvY) to replicate volumes and snapshots to a remote site (quick UI and PowerShell demo)
+- [Veeam 10 with SolidFire in a Hyper-V environment](https://youtu.be/cZqF1LShnM0) shows a simple demo and discusses network- and storage-QoS related settings

 ## Frequently Asked Questions